raghavmallampalli/dotfiles/README.md

 # dotfiles
 These are the scripts I use to set up my Ubuntu.
-They install tools for Web development and ML and work with Ubuntu 18.04, 20.04 and WSL2 Ubuntu.
-Some portions are untested.
+They install tools for Web development and ML and work with Ubuntu 18.04, 20.04, 22.04 and WSL2 Ubuntu.

 These scripts are largely inspired by https://github.com/rsnk96/Ubuntu-Setup-Scripts.
 Some of the code is taken directly from there.
 For a list of useful commands and tips, check out [help](Help.md)